John Granville (diplomat)

-John M. Granville (September 25, 1974 – January 1, 2008) was an American diplomat who worked in South Sudan.
+John M. Granville (September 25, 1974 – January 1, 2008) was an American diplomat who worked in Southern Sudan.
 On January 1, 2008, he was assassinated in a shooting in Khartoum, Sudan.

 Career

 Granville grew up in Buffalo, New York.
 He was a graduate of Canisius High School in 1993 and of Fordham University.
 In 2003, he graduated from Clark University with a Master of Arts degree in International Development and Social Change.
 He studied as a Fulbright Fellow in Africa.
 After school, Granville joined the Peace Corps and was sent to Cameroon for two years.

 As a diplomat, Granville worked for the United States Agency for International Development in Kenya and Sudan.
 In his last assignment, he led a project to provide residents in South Sudan with 75,000 radios that could be powered by a crank generator or solar panels.
 The project was part of the preparations for the upcoming 2009 elections in South Sudan.

 "He told his mom several times ... that it's dangerous, what he's doing, but he wouldn't want to be doing anything else," said U.S. Rep. Brian Higgins, who spoke with Granville's mother, Jane Granville, after her son's death.